Skip to main content

 The Convener

 I welcome our second panel of witnesses.
-In the room, we have Professor Graham Donaldson, who is an honorary professor in the school of education at the University of Glasgow; and Barry Black, who is a postgraduate researcher, also of the University of Glasgow.
+In the room, we have Professor Graham Donaldson, who is an honorary professor in the school of education at the University of Glasgow; and Barry Black, who is a postgraduate researcher, also at the University of Glasgow.
 Joining us online, we have Professor Mark Priestley, who is a professor of education and director of the Stirling centre for research into curriculum making at the University of Stirling.
 Good morning, and thank you all for joining us.

 We will move straight to questions from members of the committee.
 Members, please direct your questions to the witness whom you would like to respond first.